AmrSBanna/SSL-Offloading/README.md

 ![alt text](https://github.com/AmrSBanna/SSL-Offloading/blob/main/images/FE_and_BE_metrics.jpg?raw=true)

+Insights for connections and requests can be extracted from logging.

 Logging gives you insights about each connection and request.
-It enables observability needed for troubleshooting and can even be used to detect problems at earliest stages.
-It’s one of the many ways to get information from HAProxy.
-Other ways include getting metrics using the Stats page or Runtime API, setting up email alerts, and making use of the various open-source integrations for storing log or statistical data over time.
-HAProxy provides very detailed logs with millisecond accuracy and generates a wealth of information about traffic flowing into your infrastructure.
-This
-includes:
+It allows variety of observability mechanisms that're needed for troubleshooting and create actionable insights at the earliest stages of the problems.
+Metrics can be created using the Stats page or Runtime API.
+Also alrets can be generated based on certain threshold by setting up email, SMSs, or slack.
+There are various open-source tools for storing log or statistical data over time that enable metrics creations such as
  - Metrics about the traffic: timing data, connections counters, traffic size, etc.
  - Information about HAProxy decisions: content switching, filtering, persistence, etc.
  - Information about requests and responses: headers, status codes, payloads, etc.
  - Termination status of a session and the ability to track where failures are occurring on client or server side

-One of the many ways to get information from HAProxy.
-Other ways include getting metrics using the *_Stats page_* or *_Runtime API_*, setting up email alerts Termination status of a session and the ability to track where failures are occurring (client side, server side?)
-HAProxy can emit log message for processing by a syslog server.
+On way of getting metrics using the *_Stats page_* or *_Runtime API_*.
+HAProxy can transfer those log message for processing by a syslog server.
 This is compatible with familiar syslog tools like Rsyslog, as well as the newer systemd service journald.
 You can also utilize various log forwarders like Logstash and Fluentd to receive Syslog messages

 ### Frontend Metrics